danny-dirksen/sfs-widget/README.md

 - The pm2 daemon was created to run the command `npm run backend-prod` in the background.
 - The front end relies on the backend, even when using a dev build.
 To run the frontend and backend simultaneously during development, go to the repository's root (`sfs-widget`) directory and use the command `npm run backend-dev`.
 In another terminal, use the command `npm start`.

+Notes on the backend:
+- A workflow for deploying the backend is still evolving, but this is the current process:
+`git checkout HEAD
+git stash save --keep-index --include-untracked git reset HEAD git pull git stash drop npm run build pm2 restart app`
+- if build script or app are not working, make sure npm dependencies are installed with `npm install`
+- [This Stack overflow thread](https://stackoverflow.com/questions/52704/how-do-i-discard-unstaged-changes-in-git) has come in handy for git-related issues.

 Created by Daniel Dirksen with help from Andrew Dirksen and guidance from James Dirksen, serving music and resources created by Dana Dirksen

 Copywrite Songs for Saplings 2021.
 All rights reserved.